how-to-open-science/knowledge-base/content/change/institutions/lab.md

 # What should I think of, when I want to transition my lab to open science practices?

-The best piece of advice is probably to take it step by step and don't put too much pressure on it.
+We think it's totally legitimate to move in small steps.
 Research is a continuous process, so you can try to implement new practices along the way.
 (To make that a bit easier, we tried to structure this ressource based on the scientific circle.)

 * Some people at the SIPS Meeting 2018 put together some [links to useful resources](https://osf.io/f529n/wiki/home/ ) for transitioning to open science practices in labs.